 3. Storage period

-Unless otherwise stated in this data protection declaration, personal data will only be stored for as long as it is necessary for the respective purposes.
+Unless we have stated otherwise in this data protection declaration, personal data will only be stored as long as it is necessary for the purposes mentioned under Section 2.

 4. Disclosure of data